foysalit/jekyll-jarme-blog/_posts/2016-08-18-how_jarme_is_built.md

 I always liked having more control over my server environment.
 Which is why I decided to go with a VPS provider instead of PaaS like heroku or openshift.
 I do, however, use those platforms for staging purposes and they are pretty handy to be honest.

 Being a long time user of digitalocean, I really didn't have to look elsewhere.
 I use `git push` for deploy with custom git hooks.
 The api is served over nginx and puma.
 Digitalocean has a great article on how to set it all up [right here](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-rails-app-with-git-hooks-on-ubuntu-14-04).

+### Thanks for reading

+I really believe in ***using the right tool for the job*** and I'm never too religious about any programming language or framework.
+Which is why, this has been a really enjoyable ride for me so far.
+Going out of my comfort zone and using languages, frameworks, tools that I am not very familiar with is a lot more rewarding when you're building something that you will use everyday.